M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

 \subsection{Ablation on the Number of Open Words $N_O$ in M-Tuning}

-To show how the number of open words in M-Tuning affects the performance, we give the AUROC result comparisons by setting $N_O \in [10, 20, 40, 60]$ in Table~\ref{tab:OW_ablation}.
+To show how the number of open words in M-Tuning affects the performance, we give the AUROC result comparisons by setting $N_O \in [10, 20, 40, 60]$ in the Table~\ref{tab:OW_ablation}.
 The AUROC results change within a small range with different $N_O$.
 The largest AUROC gap is only $3.29$ on ImageNet-LT dataset when setting the number of open words $N_O$ as 20 and 40.
 The results reveal that our method could mitigate the label bias with less sensitivity to the number of open words.
-Therefore, it is convenient to apply our method in practical tasks by freely selecting various non-zero numbers of open words.
+The less sensitivity to the number of open words is mainly brought by the expanded label space for prediction.
+Considering that the number of known classes in the small datasets ranges from 4 to 20, and the large datasets is divided into multiple groups with each group consisting of 20 known classes, setting $N_O \in [10, 20, 40, 60]$ for each prompt could expand the label space to at least two times larger, thus effectively mitigate the label bias.